oktavilla/backbone-kinship/README.md

 ## Events

-Events are propagated from their relationships as `eventName:relationshipName`.
-The following events also triggers a change event: "add", "remove", "change", "reset".
-Like so:
+Events are propagated from their relationships as `eventName:relationshipName`, like so:
 ``` javascript
 myRelationalModelInstance.on("all", function(e) {
   console.log(e);